palonso/essentia-models-classifiers/README.md

 This repository contains scripts to train and evaluate classifiers on top of audio representations (embeddings).

 # Setup
+1. We recommend following the official [instructions](https://www.tensorflow.org/install/pip) to install TensorFlow and the CUDA library with Conda.
-1. Install dependencies: `pip install -r requirements.txt`
+2. After this, install the rest of dependencies in the created environment: `pip install -r requirements.txt`
 2. Modify path to data in the configuration files by changing the `data_dir` field in the configuration files at `cfg/`

 # Usage